NA3/gitlabtkgiharborintegrations/README.md

 Configure and Execute CI/CD Pipeline for Deployment of Application from Registry to K8s Cluster
 -----------------------------------------------------------------------------------------------

-In this section we will continue building our end-to-end CI/CD pipeline.
+> In this section we will continue building our end-to-end CI/CD
-We will add implemenatin of deployment of container images from Harbor registry selected by tags into TKGI K8s cluster(s) integrated with our project.
-That should logically complete "Contunuous Deployment" part of CI/CD pipeline
+> pipeline stage that implements automated deployment of container
+> images from Harbor registry (selected by tags) into TKGI K8s cluster
+> integrated with our project, thus completing "Continuous Deployment"
+> part of CI/CD.

 -   Similar to how it was done in Section 3 (for deployment of GitLab Runner into the **daniel-lab2-small1-sharedt1** K8s cluster), we